Abby Wambach: 2007 FIFA Women's World Cup

-Heading into the 2007 FIFA Women's World Cup, the national team had not conceded a game in regulation time in nearly three years and was considered a favorite to win the tournament in China.
-Wambach had become a regular on the team for five years and had assumed a new position as leader on the team.
-During their first match of the tournament against North Korea, Wambach collided in the air with North Korean defender, Ri Kum-Suk, and landed on the ground with blood streaming down her head.
-She was sidelined from the pitch for ten minutes while she received five stitches to the back of her head.
+Heading into the 2007 Women's World Cup in China, the U.S. national team had not lost a game in regulation time in nearly three years and was considered a favorite to win the tournament.
+Wambach had now been a regular on the team for five years.
+During the first match against North Korea, Wambach scored one goal before colliding in the air with North Korean defender Ri Kum-Suk.
+Wambach landed on the ground with blood streaming down her head.
+She was taken off the field for ten minutes and received five stitches on the back of her head.
+North Korea scored two goals while Wambach was off the field.
 Coach Greg Ryan decided not to replace Wambach, who had scored 78 goals in 97 games.
-The United States was ahead 1–0 thanks to a goal Wambach had scored in the 50th minute, assisted by Kristine Lilly.
-The squad allowed two goals while Wambach was away for those ten minutes.
-"When they scored right away as I went off I started to get worried.
-So I started to run to the locker room to get stitches put in", Wambach said.
-A few minutes after Wambach returned to the pitch, the United States tied the match with a goal scored by Heather O'Reilly.

-The team faced Sweden in their next match on September 14, 2007.
-Wambach scored two goals and notched up her record to 80 goals in 98 international matches after scoring in the 34th minute on a penalty kick and again in the 58th minute on a left-footed half-volley from a cross from Kristine Lilly.
-The U.S. finished group play with their 1–0 defeat over Nigeria on September 18.
-Wambach provided the assist with a header off a long thrown-in to Lori Chalupny who settled it off her chest and chipped the ball past Nigeria's goalkeeper.
-The win launched the U.S. to the quarterfinals.
+A few minutes after she returned to the field, the U.S. scored an equalizer goal.
+The match concluded as a 2–2 draw.